-- 1. For development orders and permits, the following determination shall apply: - a.
-If an applicant desires to determinerequests a determination of whether there is sufficient capacity to accommodate their a proposed project, the Land Development Regulations Administrator shall make an informal, non-binding determination of whether there appears to be sufficient capacity in the for each public facilities and services facility to satisfy meet the demands of the proposed project. - c.a.
-If there appears to be insufficient capacity, the Land Development Regulations Administrator shall then make a determination notify the applicant of what public facilities or services which would be rendered deficient by the development if the proposed project were approved. - d.b.
+- c.a.
+If there appears to be insufficient capacity, the Land Development Regulations Administrator shall then make a determination notify the applicant of what public facilities or services which would be rendered deficient by the development to the proposed project were approved. - d.b.
 There are certain development approvals that are ineligible to receive concurrency reservation because they are too conceptual or preliminary in nature and, consequently, do not allow an accurate assessment of public facility impacts.
 These development approvals are include: land use amendments to the Comprehensive Plan Future Land Use Map; and rezonings requests; planned developments; and preliminary plats.
 Those development approvals shall receive a non-binding concurrency determination. - e.c.
-Any concurrency determination, whether requested as part of an application for development approval or without an application for development approval, is a non-binding determination of what the available public facilities and services are available at the date of inquiry.
-The issuance of a Certificate of b.
+Any concurrency determination, whether requested as part of an application for development approval or without an application for development approval, is a non-binding determination of what_the available public facilities and services are available at the date of inquiry.
+The issuance of a Certificate of